syh7/DnDwiki/src/main/resources/parsed/darninia/session 21 - no ruckus.md

 - find "Mane Stable"

 + It is a hue of stables with sleeping centaurs and a big wooden building next to it
-+ Fredrik climbs building and checks rooms through windows
++ Frederik climbs building and checks rooms through windows
 + Rooms are big, with regular and centaur beds
 + 2 rooms are filled
     - 1 with a centaur